ktaylor63/southeast/site/content/articles/partners-in-chaos.md

 Another challenge: getting crews on and off the island.
 Wallace spent a half-day working with different federal agencies to ensure that some Service workers wanting to go home caught a military supply flight from Puerto Rico to Florida.
 If the island had had cell service, the snafu would have taken an hour to clear up; instead, it took four.

-The sun was dipping into the west when Wallace.
-He watched as the workers walked into a hangar, duffel bags and other equipment slung over their shoulders.
+The sun was dipping into the west.
+Wallace watched as the workers walked into a hangar, duffel bags and other equipment slung over their shoulders.
 They sat on the floor, waiting for a big, gray airplane headed back to the states.

 Wallace slid into the rider’s seat.
 He cast Trincado a quick look.